TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-09-08 - Decreases acceleration time of USA Sentry Drone by 70% <a name='link__20220908__1162_sentry_drone_movement'></a>
 **Changes**

-- **TWEAK**: Decreases the acceleration time of USA Sentry Drone by 70%, from 1000 to 300 ms.
+- **TWEAK**: The acceleration time of the USA Sentry Drone is decreased by 70%, from 1000 to 300 ms.

 **Links**